Icehawk78/FrozenCookies/README.md

 ## What's new?

+2022 Jun 06

+- Prevent rebuy spam if autoGodz is enabled but there is no building limit set, and over 500 buildings are owned

 2022 Jun 02

 - Reverted the Apr 14 change to automatically take loans during normal double casting as the gains aren't guaranteed to be worth it.